In this guide, we’ll be discussing creative photography and techniques you can use to spark some creative ideas!

 Maybe you see a beautiful sunset, and what’s better than a sunset?
 Two sunsets!
-Pour some water onto a surface and try to shoot its reflection on the water.
+Pour some water onto a surface and try to photograph its reflection on the water.

 You could also go the extra mile to re-photograph it after adding some strokes or smudges using paint or any other medium, to highlight the main focus even more (or cheat and use Photoshop)!

-If paintings aren’t your forte, then feel free to rescan it after adding objects on it as long as it fits the theme and your goal.
+If paintings aren’t your forte, then feel free to rescan them after adding objects to them as long as it fits the theme and your goal.

 How Would You Define Creative Photography?